 After first being introduced to yoga in 2005, and being a dedicated student for almost a decade, Liz followed her passion for the practice and became a certified yoga instructor in 2013.
-Liz attended the Nature Yoga teacher training at Reach Yoga, led by Paul Weitz and Mark Lerro.
+Liz attended the 200 Hour (Yoga Alliance RYS) Nature Yoga teacher training at Reach Yoga, led by Paul Weitz, Mark Lerro and Erica Rumpel.
 Liz's teaching style is Hatha and Vinyasa inspired, taking care to bring the mind to our body's movements through each pose.
 By blending breath and intention Liz aims to offer students the opportunity to forget the stresses of the day and achieve some inner peace.

 Liz has always felt called to the prenatal practice.
 Before having children Liz was given the opportunity to chose a special focus in her yoga teacher training, Liz chose Prenatal Yoga.
 With the information she learned in her training she felt confident continuing her yoga practice through two pregnancies.
 During her second pregnancy Liz was lucky enough to practice under the incredible guidance of the Nichole Churchill at Radiant Heart Yoga.
 She has also attended The Pregnant Practice with the Amala School of Prenatal Yoga at Moksha Yoga.

 Liz's other interests include mindfulness, meditation and spirituality.
 When she's not at the studio you can find her at home, chasing after her two adorable little kids with her husband Scott.